Equivariant localization in supergravity: Introduction

 Given $\Phi$ satisfying \eqref{eclosed} we may integrate it over a $\xi$-invariant closed submanifold $M$, and apply the Berline-Vergne-Atiyah-Bott \cite{BV:1982} \cite{Atiyah:1984px} fixed point formula.
 Denoting an embedded connected component of the fixed point set as $f:F\hookrightarrow M$, where $\xi=0$, we have

-Here for simplicity we have assumed that the weights $\epsilon_i$ of the linear action of $\xi$ on the normal bundle $N_F$ to $F$ in $M$ are generic, so that $N_F=\bigoplus_{i=1}^k L_i$ splits as a sum of complex line bundles, with $c_1(L_i)$ denoting the first Chern classes.
+Here for simplicity\footnote{This assumption covers all of the examples we consider here.
+When the normal bundle does not split into a sum of line bundles, there is a more general formula which can be used to carry out analogous computations.} we have assumed that the weights $\epsilon_i$ of the linear action of $\xi$ on the normal bundle $N_F$ to $F$ in $M$ are generic, so that $N_F=\bigoplus_{i=1}^k L_i$ splits as a sum of complex line bundles, with $c_1(L_i)$ denoting the first Chern classes.
 The normal space to a generic point on $F$ is taken to be $\R^{2k}/\Gamma$, where $\Gamma$ is a finite group of order $d_F\in\mathbb{N}$, so that \eqref{Philocalize} also applies to orbifolds.

 What is perhaps surprising is that many BPS physical quantities take the form \eqref{Philocalize}, and furthermore this structure then allows one to evaluate ``off-shell,'' without imposing or solving the supergravity equations.
-In the remainder of this letter we give various illustrative examples, leaving comments on further applications and generalizations for the discussion section.
+In the remainder of this letter we give various illustrative examples, both recovering known results and giving some new results, leaving comments on further applications and generalizations for the discussion section.